jamesrbirch/jamesrbirch.github.io/_posts/2021-02-13-dev-environment-part-1-laptop-rescue-and-linux.md

 # Time to setup a dev environment

-### Also known as let's play with linux and docker

 I had some spare time this weekend and decided it was time to dust off the old laptop I had in a draw and see what we can use it for.
 It's a HP Envy 4 core / 8 thread 12Gb Ram machine so it's perfect for firing up some semi-permanent test / dev / "I'm making this for my fiánce" projects.

+## 📜 The plan

+The idea of having a Docker platform with enough power to run multiple (read MANY) things for the house is a very attractive idea.

+As an aside there are a lot of other bonuses:

+-   Improve my command line competence
+-   Become familiar with Linux
+-   Learn new technology
+-   Revive a laptop

-## Step 1: Linux
+## 🤓 Linux

 This particular model of the Envy is notorious for having really bad cooling, running Windows 10 this had 70-80 celsius cpu cores temperatures downloading a Windows update.
 I did a clean of the fan and general case clean, I should have replaced the thermal paste as well but I didn't have any to hand.

 So!
 Linux time.. hopefully that will be a little nicer to our old girl.
 It also gives me an excuse to try using linux to achieve a goal, instead of giving up with it after an hour or two as I have done in the past.

+### 💾 Installation

 Installing linux is fairly straight forward.

 Requirements:

--   USB with x storage
+-   Make a bootable USB with Ubuntu on (other flavours are available)
 -   Make sure your machine can boot from a USB

--   If you are installing a dual boot partition go into the Windows Disk Manager and resize your hard drive there.
-I've broken more than one laptop install by trying to do this in the linux installer!
+> _If you are installing a dual boot partition go into the Windows Disk Manager and resize your hard drive there.
+I've broken more than one laptop install by trying to do this in the linux installer!_

+### 🥾 Boot it!

 Alter the bios to boot from the USB, I needed to jump through a few hoops with the HP Envy bios.